 In an asset-backed loan, you're borrowing from the lender with an asset — a piece of equipment, property, or any other business asset — as collateral.

-Since the lender has rights to collect that asset in the event of default, it's a less risky loan for them, which means they can often provide more favorable terms.
+Since the lender has the right to collect that asset in the event of default, it's a less risky loan for them, which means they can often provide more favorable terms.

 With a longer repayment term and lower interest rates, an asset-backed loan could provide the relief you need from daily MCA payments.
-Remember to keep in mind that whatever asset you use as collateral is at risk in the event that you do default on a loan.
+Remember to keep in mind that whatever asset you use as collateral is at risk if you default on a loan.

-While it's not the first choice for any business, filing bankruptcy may be the best choice for yours if you just can't get out from under your merchant cash advances.
+While it's not the first choice for any business, filing for bankruptcy protection may be the best choice if you just can't get out from under your merchant cash advances.

-Different types of bankruptcy filing offer different options for your small business, so it's important to consult with a business bankruptcy attorney before you make this decision.
+The different types of bankruptcy filings offer different outcomes for a small business, from liquidation to salvation.
+Thus, it's important to consult with a competent business bankruptcy attorney to understand the differences before you make this decision.
 Depending on your business' situation, you may be able to wipe away much of your debt, while protecting your assets from seizure, and retain control of your business.

-05. Contact A Qualified, Experienced Merchant Cash Advance Attorney
+5. Contact a Qualified, Experienced Merchant Cash Advance Attorney

 While merchant cash advances provide quick cash infusions, many MCA creditors use unfavorable practices that can harm small businesses.
 From harassing you to collect on debt to freezing your account without notice, merchant cash advance creditors have a bad reputation.